SamihSoylu/TaskTracker/README.md

   - Entries are categorized under weeks (View all entires page)

 ### How to set up TaskTracker
-Assuming you have met the requirments above, I also assume that you also have a web server with a database ready to begin.
+Assuming you have met the requirments above, let begin.

 ### Step 1
   - Download the entire repository.